input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

-In the *omniscient* simulation available in the Marlowe playground we can safely abstract away from transaction grouping, since the grouping does not affect the contract\'s behaviour.
+In the *omniscient* simulation available in the Marlowe playground we can safely abstract away from transaction grouping, since the grouping does not affect the contract's behaviour.

 **Building a transaction**